Growing a Culinary Garden for Your Restaurant

 - Environmental Benefits - Most people know that plants help filter the air we need to breathe, but using home-grown ingredients in your commercial cooking also cuts down on the packaging that store-bought produce comes in.
 Less packaging means less waste in landfills.
 It also cuts out a huge amount of carbon emissions that result from the transportation of goods from the farm to the store to the kitchen.

 - Sense of Fulfillment - Tending to a garden can bring a tremendous sense of accomplishment and fulfillment.
-Studies suggest that gardening can actually reduce the risk of diseases like depression and improve your mood.
+Studies suggest gardening can actually reduce the risk of diseases like depression and improve your mood.
 You can even use the garden as a team-building exercise to create a happier, more cohesive staff.

 - Free Landscaping - In addition to their functionality, gardens also provide beautiful landscaping for any facility.
 Your customers will love having the leafy green plants and colorful flowers around, especially if your dining area is outside.